SD card: Digital cameras

-Secure Digital memory cards can be used in Sony XDCAM EX camcorders with an adapter.
+As of 2023 SD cards are the most widely used form of storage for digital cameras.

 Personal computers

 Although many personal computers accommodate SD cards as an auxiliary storage device using a built-in slot, or can accommodate SD cards by means of a USB adapter, SD cards cannot be used as the primary hard disk through the onboard ATA controller, because none of the SD card variants support ATA signalling.
-Primary hard disk use requires a separate SD host controller and firmware support for booting from a SD card (which is typical rather for newer systems and Tablet PCs or an SD-to-CompactFlash (Note: CompactFlash uses electrical interface which is compatible with parallel ATA hard disk drive interface.
+Primary hard disk use requires a separate SD host controller and firmware support for booting from a SD card (which is typical rather for newer systems and Tablet PCs or an SD-to-CompactFlash (Note: CompactFlash uses an electrical interface which is compatible with the obsolete parallel ATA hard disk drive interface.
 Firmware of the machine booting from such card is not required to implement CompactFlash boot support explicitly.) converter.
 However, on computers that support bootstrapping from a USB interface, an SD card in a USB adapter can be the boot disk, provided it contains an operating system that supports USB access once the bootstrap is complete.
 (Note: Some SD-to-USB adapters (card readers) do not fully implement USB mass storage device class or require special drivers.
 In these cases, boot using such reader may be impossible.)

-In laptop and tablet computers, memory cards in an integrated memory card reader offer an ergonomical benefit over USB flash drives, as the latter sticks out of the device, and the user would need to be cautious not to bump it while transporting the device, which could damage the USB port.
+In laptop and tablet computers, memory cards in an integrated memory card reader offer an ergonomic benefit over USB flash drives, as the latter sticks out of the device, and the user would need to be cautious not to bump it while transporting the device, which could damage the USB port.
 Memory cards have a unified shape and do not reserve a USB port when inserted into a computer's dedicated card slot.

 Since late 2009, newer Apple computers with installed SD card readers have been able to boot in macOS from SD storage devices, when properly formatted to Mac OS Extended file format and the default partition table set to GUID Partition Table.

 SD cards are increasing in usage and popularity among owners of vintage computers like Atari 8-bit computers.
 For example SIO2SD (SIO is an Atari port for connecting external devices) is used nowadays.
 Software for an 8-bit Atari may be included on one SD card that may have less than 4–8 GB of disk size (2019).